 Schedules are provided to each student at the beginning of the school year or upon enrolling.
 The schedule is based upon the student's needs and available class space.
-Any changes in a student's schedule should be submitted in writing for consideration no later than the first week of each semester.
+Any changes in a student's schedule should be submitted in writing for consideration within the first ten school days of the first semester.
+Any changes in a student's schedule for the second semester should be submitted in writing at least ten school days prior to the start of the second semester.
 It is important to note that some courses may be denied because of available space or the need to take prerequisites.
 Students are expected to follow their schedules.